chainguard-dev/edu/content/chainguard/chainguard-images/reference/haproxy-ingress/image_specs.md

 images: []
 menu:
   docs:
-    parent: "haproxy-ingress"
+    parent: "Haproxy-ingress"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **haproxy-ingress** Image.
+This page shows detailed information about all available variants of the Chainguard **Haproxy-ingress** Image.

 ## Variants Compared
 The **haproxy-ingress** Chainguard Image currently has 2 public variants: